alixaxel/halBox/README.md

 Of course, some features and configurations had to be sacrificed, most notably:

-* InnoDB engine is not available on MySQL
+* InnoDB engine is disabled
 * MyISAM [`key_buffer_size` directive](http://dev.mysql.com/doc/refman/5.5/en/server-system-variables.html#sysvar_key_buffer_size) is set to 8MB
 * *non*-PDO database drivers are disabled by default (this includes `mysql` and `mysqli`)